ludanin/polish_challenge_go/README.md

   - A `Person` is a struct (or JavaScript object) that has a `ID`, a `Name` and a `Coordinate`

-  - A `Coordinate` holds latitude and longitude values.

   - Those "people" must have their position updated at every second.

   - We need a server with a single route, it returns all the "people" available